Back to Insights

 The Science of Altitude: Why Ceramic Coating is Essential for Modern Private Jets

 Operating a jet in the Chicago corridor means exposing the airframe to extreme temperature swings, high UV radiation at altitude, and corrosive de-icing fluids on the ground.
-Traditional waxes simply cannot survive these conditions.
+Traditional waxes simply cannot survive these conditions—they break down within weeks of application, leaving the paint unprotected during the most demanding operating months.

 What is Aviation-Grade Ceramic Coating?

 Unlike wax, which sits on top of the surface, a ceramic coating forms a semi-permanent chemical bond with the aircraft's exterior.
-This creates a sacrificial layer that is incredibly hard and hydrophobic.
+This creates a sacrificial layer that is incredibly hard and hydrophobic—water, soot, and contaminants bead off rather than bonding to the paint.

 Key Benefits for Operators